Warmth and competence in human-agent cooperation: Methods

 \subsection{Agent design and training}

-We leverage deep reinforcement learning to train four agents for our human-agent cooperation studies.
-Overall, our study design is agnostic to the algorithmic implementation of the agents being evaluated.
-For this paper, the agents learn using the advantage actor-critic (A2C) algorithm \citep{mnih2016asynchronous}.
-The neural network consists of a convolutional module, a fully connected module, an LSTM with contrastive predictive coding \citep{hochreiter1997long, oord2018representation}, and linear readouts for policy and value.
-Agents train for $5 \times 10^7$ steps in self-play, with task parameters as described in Section \ref{sec:task}.
+We leverage deep reinforcement learning to train four agents for our human-agent cooperation studies {(see Appendix~\ref{sec:app/agent} for full agent details)}.
+Overall, our study design and measurement tools are agnostic to the algorithmic implementation of the agents being evaluated.
+For this paper, the agents learn using the advantage actor-critic (A2C) algorithm~\cite{mnih2016asynchronous}.
+The neural network consists of a convolutional module, a fully connected module, an LSTM with contrastive predictive coding~\cite{hochreiter1997long,oord2018representation}, and linear readouts for policy and value.
+Agents train for $5 \times 10^7$ steps in self-play, with task parameters as described in Section~\ref{sec:task}.
 We consider two algorithmic modifications to the agents to induce variance in social perception.

-First, we build the Social Value Orientation (SVO) component \citep{mckee2020social}, an algorithmic module inspired by psychological models of human prosocial preferences \citep{griesinger1973toward, liebrand1988ring, murphy2014social}, into our agents.
+First, we build the Social Value Orientation (SVO) component~\cite{mckee2020social}, an algorithmic module inspired by psychological models of human prosocial preferences~\cite{griesinger1973toward,liebrand1988ring,murphy2014social}, into our agents.
 The SVO component parameterizes each agent with $\theta$, representing a target distribution over their reward and the reward of other agents in their environment.
-SVO agents are intrinsically motivated \citep{singh2005intrinsically} to optimize for task rewards that align with their parameterized target $\theta$.
+SVO agents are intrinsically motivated~\cite{singh2005intrinsically} to optimize for task rewards that align with their parameterized target $\theta$.
 For these experiments, we endow agents with the ``individualistic'' value $\theta = 0\degree$ and the ``prosocial'' value $\theta = 45\degree$.

-Second, we add a ``trembling hand'' \citep{cushman2009accidental, selten1975reexamination} component to the agents for evaluation and co-play.
-The trembling-hand module replaces each action selected by the agent with probability $\epsilon$.
+Second, we add a ``trembling hand''~\cite{cushman2009accidental,selten1975reexamination} component to the agents for evaluation and co-play.
+With probability $\epsilon$, the trembling-hand module replaces each action selected by the agent with a random action.
 This component induces inefficiency in maximizing value according to an agent's learned policy and value function.
 For these experiments, we apply the ``steady'' value $\epsilon = 0$ and the ``trembling'' value $\epsilon = 0.5$.

-Table \ref{tab:agent_hyperparameters} summarizes the hyperparameter values and predicted effects for the four evaluated agents.
+Table~\ref{tab:agent_hyperparameters} summarizes the hyperparameter values and predicted effects for the four evaluated agents.